 Let that distinction settle.
 Because the difference between evaluating and loving is the difference between a job interview and a nursery.
 A hiring manager evaluates.
 A parent — a real parent — loves before the child has done anything to earn it.
 The love comes first.
 The child comes second.
 The love is the cause, not the response.

 You would see God — before there were stars, before light had been separated from dark, before the foundations were laid — looking at the person you would become.
 All of it.
 Every failure you would commit.
-Every prayer you would whisper at 2am.
+Every prayer you would whisper into the dark.
 Every Sunday you would skip.
 Every lie you would tell.
 Every moment of unbelief.
 Every sin you would choose with both hands and clear eyes.
 The complete, unedited reel.

 And then you would watch Him choose you anyway.